ibpsa2017/ibpsa2017.github.io/epw-json-parser/README.md

 * https://www.nrel.gov/analysis/sam/help/html-php/index.html?weather_format.htm

+## To Do

+* 2017-08-15 ~ Allow you to select which variables are to be displayed and on which access

 ## Issues

 * Would it make sense to upload all the EPW files to GitHub so that can be accessed online?